juniorsundarCasual/TGT/vault/volume-5.chapter-365.md

 id: 4ozc68vxwczkxlk4qnyr8ue
 title: Chapter 365 - Catching Up
 desc: ''
-updated: 1692609342996
+updated: 1694609454267
 created: 1692597648012
 ---

 It was indeed as Jean surmised - the orange-skinned blonde lad was Furion.
 It was a pleasant surprise for her, to meet someone familiar from the Sect after so many months.
 As she was about to approach him, the boy raised a finger as a signal for her to hold on and continued his loud narration.

 "As I was saying.
 The True World Sect is looking to recruit new members on short notice.
-Our primary criterion is that the members must be visually impaired - preferably completely bind - and in their early teens," Furion said from his diaphragm, allowing his voice to reach the farthest reaches of the village from its centre.
+Our primary criterion is that the members must be visually impaired - preferably completely blind - and in their early teens," Furion said from his diaphragm, allowing his voice to reach the farthest reaches of the village from its centre.

 As he finished and dismounted from atop his caravan, murmurs started to proliferate in the crowd.

 "Why would a Sect want blind kids?"
-One of the members in the crowd vocalised.
+One of the members of the crowd vocalised.
 "This is the first we're ever hearing of Sect preferring the disabled.
 Sounds highly suspicious if you ask me."

 Furion let out an irritated huff through his nose and said, "What you have before you is an opportunity.
 I get the inhibitions and distrust you have towards Sect, given the nasty rumours that follow everything extraordinary that comes out of them.
 But the True World Sect is different-"